Chapter 2 Exploratory Data Analysis

 IQR(data_gb$share_leave) # interquartile range

 These can be called for individually named variables as above.
-Some basic plotting of continuous variables can also be used.
+Some generic plotting of continuous variables can also be used.
 Note that the density plot is a smoothed version of the histogram.
 There is a link at the end of this practical that has full explanation of density histograms.

 # histogram